mentorpal/aws-beanstalk-terraform/README.md

 # mentorpal.site-beanstalk-terraform
-terraform module and template creates infrastructure for a mentorpal instance on AWS Elastic Beanstalk
+terraform module and a template each site can copy as basis for its own mentorpal-on-beanstalk infrastructure